davispolito/MUS-545-tutorial/README.md

 Now you can run ```git config --global -e``` and use VS Code as editor for configuring Git.

 Add the following at the end of the file to use VS Code as diff tool.
+And then close the text editor

 ```
 [diff]